Incentivized Collaboration in Active Learning: Introduction

 Clearly, if each agent has the same set of points, the label complexity of each agent can decrease to $1/k$ of its original label complexity if the collaboration protocol equally splits the labeling burden.
-Even if agents do not share the same set of points, they can still benefit from collaboration.
-For instance, consider the scenario with 1-dimensional thresholds $\cH =\{\ind{x\geq \alpha}|\alpha = 0.2,0.4,0.6,0.8\}$ and a uniform prior distribution over $\cH$.
+Even if agents do not share the same set of points, they can still benefit from collaboration, as we show in the next example. \begin{example} Consider the scenario with 1-dimensional thresholds $\cH =\{\ind{x\geq \alpha}|\alpha = 0.2,0.4,0.6,0.8\}$ and a uniform prior distribution over $\cH$.
 Suppose agent 1 has points $\{0.25,0.5,0.75\}$ and agent 2 has points $\{0.3,0.45, 0.55, 0.7\}$.
 When running binary search collaboratively, each agent only performs one labeling query, as illustrated as a search tree in Fig~\ref{fig:query-tree}.
 On the other hand, if they were to run binary search independently, each agent would need to query $2$ labels.
-Thus, collaboration can effectively reduce the label complexity for each agent by $1$.
+Thus, collaboration can effectively reduce the label complexity for each agent by $1$. \end{example}

-\textbf{Bayesian Assumption.} The reason why we have a Bayesian assumption regarding the hypothesis class is that without it, querying all the labels to discover the target hypothesis can be inevitable, even for a simple class of linear separators in $\cR^2$ (see, e.g., Claim $1$ in~\citep{dasgupta2004analysis}).
-It is worth noting that as in~\citep{dasgupta2004analysis}, we \textit{do not require the prior distribution to align with nature}.
+\textbf{Bayesian Assumption.} The reason why we have a Bayesian assumption regarding the hypothesis class is that without it, querying all the labels to discover the target hypothesis can be inevitable, even for a simple class of linear separators in $\cR^2$ (see, e.g., Claim $1$ in~\cite{dasgupta2004analysis}).
+It is worth noting that as in~\cite{dasgupta2004analysis}, we \textit{do not require the prior distribution to align with nature}.
 Instead, the prior distribution serves as a measure for average case analysis.
 Having a prior belief in our model has the following clear assumption.
-If the algorithm reaches a point where the remaining consistent hypotheses largely agree on the unlabeled data, it is reasonable to stop and output one of these remaining hypotheses~\citep{FreundSST97}.
+If the algorithm reaches a point where the remaining consistent hypotheses largely agree on the unlabeled data, it is reasonable to stop and output one of these remaining hypotheses~\cite{FreundSST97}.
 In a non-Bayesian setting, it does not make sense to operate this way.